C0drX/facial-recognition/README.md

-📌 Image Process using Facial Recognition
+📸 Image Process using Facial Recognition

-🔍 Find and Sort Images Based on a Specific Person
+🔍 Find and Sort Images Based on a Specific Person Using Facial Recognition

+📌 Table of Contents
 🚀 About This Project
+✨ Features
+🛠 Installation
+▶️ Usage
+📸 Example Output
+⚙ Customization & Future Updates
+🔗 License & Open Source
+🚀 About This Project
 Have a huge collection of images (1000 - 7000+ images) of your family, friends, or team members and need to find every image containing a specific person?

+This Python-based facial recognition tool helps you do exactly that! 🧑‍💻

+🔹 Just provide a sample image of the person
+🔹 Specify the dataset folder
-This Python-based facial recognition tool helps you do exactly that! 🧑‍💻 Just provide a sample image of the person and the dataset folder—this program will scan all images, compare faces, and list/move/copy/delete the matched ones!
+🔹 The program will scan all images, compare faces, and let you list/move/copy/delete the matched ones!

-✨ Key Features
+✨ Features
 ✅ Find a specific person even in group photos
 ✅ Adjustable tolerance for better accuracy based on image quality ✅ Copy/Move/Delete matched images